mkieblesz/local-workspace/README.md

 ## TODO

-- make proxy work for host and docker
+* make proxy work for host and docker (common .env.links env file witch paths without port or similar)
-- add .env.test to each repo patch + test command to each makefile which will override .env with .env.test
+* add .env.test to each repo patch + test command to each makefile which will override .env with .env.test
-- add install command which will install venv with requirements and/or npm packages and/or gems
+* add install command which will install venv with requirements and/or npm packages and/or gems
-- update compose services dependencies
+* update compose services dependencies
-- consider `make ultimate-docker` to run migate, load-fixtures and collect-static in same order as ultimate
+* consider `make ultimate-docker` to run migate, load-fixtures and collect-static in same order as ultimate (`eval_compose.sh` script which will do `docker-compose run exopps bash -c "<command>"`)
-- create local services graph using docker-compose-viz
+* create local services graph using docker-compose-viz
+* write benchmark tests which will time running all commands